 - Key features: Living spaces segmented by short flights of stairs

-The Tudor home style was brought by European-trained architects in the late-1800s and gained popularity in the 1920s.
-Late Medieval and early Renaissance architectural elements inspired the Tudor style’s stone masonry, timber-framing, steep gable roofs, and classic leaded windows.
+The Tudor home style was brought to the U.S. by European-trained architects in the late 1800s, and gained popularity in the 1920s.
+Late Medieval and early Renaissance architectural elements inspired the Tudor style’s stone masonry, timber framing, steep gable roofs, and classic leaded windows.
 These homes are usually asymmetrical and look like something out of a storybook.

 - Key features: Timber framing, stonework, asymmetrical, steep gable roofs

 Named after Queen Victoria, Victorian homes emerged in the 1830s and were popular through the early 1900s.
 They are typically two to three stories and include ornate elements, bay windows, small towers, porches, steep gable roofs and brightly colored facades.
-There are a variety of different designs that play off of these core elements – including more ornate styles like Gothic Revival and Queen Anne or less ornate, like the Folk style.
+There are a variety of different designs that play off these core elements – including more ornate styles like gothic revival and Queen Anne, or less ornate, like the folk style.

-- Key features: 2 – 3-plus stories, ornate, steep gable roofs, small towers, bright facades
+- Key features: Two- to three-plus stories, ornate, steep gable roofs, small towers, bright facades

 Which home style fits you best?
-It’s great to know before you start your search and can help you narrow down your options.
+It’s great to know before you start your search, because you can narrow down your options.
 Landing the home of your dreams can be difficult, but getting preapproved for a mortgage can help smooth out the process.
 You’ll want to get preapproved before house hunting, as sellers typically want to know you’ll be able to make good on any offer, and after spotting a house you love, you’ll want to make a move right away.